nadzyah/log-anomaly-detector/README.md

 The aggregation script is run every day at 3:00 p.m.
 You can change the time in the `/etc/crontab` file.

-If you want to aggregate logs right now, execute the next command: `sudo python3 /opt/anomaly_detector/aggregator.py`
+If you want to aggregate logs right now, execute the next command: `log-aggregator run --config-yaml /opt/anomaly_detector/aggregator.yaml`

 ## Step 4.
 Run it as a daemon
 Enable and start the service.